WangJ509/line-bot-mrt/README.md

 ## Future Work
 - Add support for suggesting station name.
 Like `Did you mean: xxx` in Google search.
 - Save data in DB to reduce the time for querying MOTC API.
-- Add support for checking national holidays, as the time table would be different for national holidays.
+- Add support for checking national holidays, as the timetable would be different for national holidays.
 - Add routing check, so that user can input any destination, and the program should check how to travel to the destination.
 - Add other operations, e.g. real-time information of MRT from MOTC API.